codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-setup.md

    }
    ```

-   The endpoint returns a `dataConnection` object, in `PendingAuth` status, containing a connection `id` and a `linkUrl`.
+   The endpoint returns a `dataConnection` object in `PendingAuth` status, containing a connection `id` and a `linkUrl`.
 Later, you'll use the `linkUrl` to redirect the SMB user to the account mapping UI.

    ```json title="Response example - Create connection (200)"
    {